How can run my code on user login Drupal 8

 In Drupal 8, you can execute code before user login by implementing a custom module and using a hook to execute the code.
 Here are the steps you can follow:

 directory of your Drupal installation.
-For example, if you want to name your module "custom_login", create a directory named "custom_login" in the modules
+For example, if you want to name your module "custom_login", create a directory named "custom_login" in themodules

-Create a custom_login.info.yml
+directory. - Create a

 file in your module directory with the following contents: